Namaskar-1F64F/deephire-faq/public/helpPages/cameraPermissionsDenied.md

 ![Enable Camera Permissions (Android)](https://storage.crisp.chat/users/helpdesk/website/96ec5e572d82d800/image_9yuwqb.png)

-If none of this helps you, please send a message to our support (icon on bottom right) and we will help you out."
+If none of this helps you, please send a message to our support (icon on bottom right) and we will help you out.